-A name describing a Model focusing on the Structure, Processes, and Behaviours of relationships in an organization.
-Usually used to distinguish from an authoritarian Structure, a relationship-centered Structure is based on the three core behaviours of Affirmation, Involvement and Servant Leadership.
+A name describing a Model focusing on the Structure, Processes, and Behaviour of relationships in an Organization.
+Usually used to distinguish from an Authoritarian structure, a relationship-centred Structure is based on the three core behaviours of Affirmation, Involvement and Servant Leadership.
 The three core components of a relationship are Authority, Responsibility and Accountability.
 Secondary components are Limitations of Authority and Expectations of Responsibility.
-The Model is realized through the Processes of governance, leadership, management and service delivery.
+The Model is realized through the Processes of Governance, Leadership, Management, and service delivery.

-Are the willing expressions of an offending party to “right the wrong”.
-It may take the form of an apology, public acknowledgement, financial compensation, time.
-These expressions may precede or follow forgiveness.
+These are the willing expressions of an offending party to “right the wrong”.
+It may take the form of an apology, public acknowledgement, financial compensation, and/or time.
+These expressions may precede or follow Forgiveness.

-The second component of a relationship.
-Responsibilities within an organization are typically described in a committee relationship description or an individual relationship description.
+The second component of the Structure of a direct working relationship.
+Responsibilities within an Organization are typically described in a committee Relationship Description or an individual Relationship Description.
 Responsibility is further defined by Expectations of the Responsibility.

-The third core value in the Relationship Model™.
-Servant Leadership is the power of being lifted up by the Source of Authority instead of being put down.
-Servant Leadership seeks the well-being and fulfillment of the Recipient of Authority as an end in itself, not merely as a means to the end of greater productivity or client satisfaction.
+The third core Collaborative Behaviour in The Relationship Model™.
+Servant Leadership is the power of being lifted by the Source of Authority instead of being put down.
+Servant Leadership seeks the well-being and fulfillment of the Recipient of Authority as an end, not merely as a means to the end of greater productivity or client satisfaction.

-Describes the focus of management Responsibility, the “how” of an organization.
-It includes the development and management of programs for delivering the Services directed by the Board, the Process of budgeting and financial management, and the management of staff and volunteers.
+Describes the focus of Management responsibility, the “how” of an Organization, including the development and management of Programs for delivering the Services directed by the board, the Process of budgeting and financial Management and the Management of staff and volunteers.

-A complex set of convictions held by the members of a charitable organization.
+A complex set of convictions held by the members of an Organization.
 Values include many levels: core beliefs, personal values, and organizational values.
 People display their values by their behaviour.
-In the three Governance Matters books the term for the “continuum of values” has been changed to “continuum of behaviours to distinguish the terms from the use of “values” in this definition.
+In Governance Matters the term for the “continuum of values” has been changed to “continuum of behaviours” to distinguish the terms from the use of “Values” in this definition.